jack-white9/querydoc/README.md

 # Querydoc

-A CLI tool for using text to query documents within a directory.
+A CLI tool to query documents from a local directory using a large language model (LLM).

 ## Installation